Man United strengthens IPO hand with record profit

-LONDON English Premier League soccer champions Manchester United reported record full year profit and revenue, strengthening its hand ahead of a planned $1 billion flotation in Singapore later this year.
+LONDON English Premier League soccer champions Manchester United reported record full year profit and revenue, strengthening its hand ahead of a planned $1 billion (617 million pounds) flotation in Singapore later this year.

-The club, which intends to start pre-marketing for the initial public offering (IPO) later this month, said earnings before interest, tax, depreciation and operation (EBITDA) rose to 110.9 million pounds ($180.6 million) in the year to end June from 101.2 million the year before.

 JP Morgan, which has been appointed as a global co-ordinator for the IPO, had forecast the club would make EBITDA of 114 million pounds this year.